johnzastrow/johnzastrow.github.io/_posts/2008-07-05-another-linux-web-mysql-backup-script.md

 ---

 I found this on on the nixcraft craft.
 Looks pretty good to me.
 Similar
 in functionality to my other script posted here.
-I’m going to poach
+I'm going to poach
 some concepts from here to make a script that will auto-optimize all
 tables in all databases on the mysql server.